Arts et Métiers ParisTech: Expansion and new campuses

 The second school of this kind was founded in 1804 at Beaupréau and then transferred to Angers in 1815.
 Three decades later, a third school was built in Aix-en-Provence in 1843, in former barracks and monasteries.

 At the dawn of the 20th century, the development of the school expanded to three new campuses.
 In 1891, the ancient abbey of Cluny was chosen to host the activities of the fourth school.
 Then, to go hand in hand with the industrial revolution, the members of parliament decided to create a fifth campus in Lille, a city that was rapidly growing.
 The facilities of Lille were the first ones to be built expressly for the school.
 The campus of Paris, a long-standing project, was built between 1906 and 1912.
 It became the biggest campus of the Arts et Métiers but World War II delayed the school's opening.
 By the end of the war, the campus had over 500 students.

 In the middle of the "Trentes Glorieuses" (the Glorious Thirty), the seventh campus was created near Bordeaux, in the science park of Talence.
 The modern buildings were operational in 1963.

 The latest campus established was Metz (1997).
 The campus was built in the science park, close to the transportation hubs.
 The school wanted this campus to become an international one, being close to Belgium, Luxembourg and Germany.
 Its construction was also motivated by partnerships with German (KIT) and American (Georgia Tech) universities.

-Between 1990 and 2000, the three institutes of research were created : Chambéry in 1994, Chalon-sur-Saône in 1997 and Bastia in 2000.
+Between 1990 and 2000, the three institutes of research were created: Chambéry in 1994, Chalon-sur-Saône in 1997 and Bastia in 2000.

 The school also has two satellite campuses in Bouc-bel-Air and Laval that are under the authority of the main campuses of Aix-en-provence and Angers.
 These satellites are linked to the research programs and laboratories of the school.

 Important dates

 In 1817, the school's military status was removed by royal order and the official goal of the school was set to train qualified technicians.
 However, in practice, the organisation remained military and the students continued to wear the uniform.
 This tradition continues today.

-In 1826, a second royal order confirmed this new status and the military organisation was fully removed.
+In 1826, a second royal order confirmed this new status, and the military organisation was fully removed.
 The students were granted the right to wear the uniform as a civil one.

 After a third attempt, the students gained the right to form an association of the Arts et Métiers alumni in 1847.
 The regional campuses were transformed into engineer training institutions in 1907.

 In 1963, the curriculum was modified in order to recruit new students from the Classes préparatoires.
-In 1964, the first woman was enrolled at the Arts et Métiers.
+In 1964, Nicole Laroche became the first woman enrolled at the Arts et Métiers.
 The school became a grande école in 1976 and received the EPSCP status in 1990.

 In 2007, the school created the PRES ParisTech and adopted the brand name "Arts et Métiers ParisTech" and no longer uses "ENSAM" in its publications, until removing the mention of «ParisTech» from its logo in 2016.